Day 149: Unlike Minds

 Back at the Castle, Xion and Saïx are having a fight.
 Xion is begging him to give her “another chance,” but Saïx refuses.
 He goes out of his way to make the refusal as personal as possible, and in a far less official footnote he adds: “you were a mistake we never should have made.”
 Even for Saïx this seems particularly harsh.
 It’s no surprise that when Roxas approaches, Xion flees for privacy.

-In Roxas’ diary entry for yesterday, Roxas mentions the WINNER stick again, just to remind you that it still exists (this isn’t the first time either, but I’ve been putting it off because it’s so pointless.
+In Roxas’ diary entry for yesterday, Roxas mentions the WINNER stick again, just to remind you that it still exists.
+This isn’t the first time either, but I’ve been putting it off because it’s so pointless.
 The diaries have proven time and time again that they exist for recap purposes, not supplementary purposes like the Ansem Reports.
-That is to say: if the game can’t be bothered, why should I?).
-He says he’s not going to use it until he has two, so he can get a treat for both his friends.
+That is to say: if the game can’t be bothered, why should I?
+The reason I’m making an exception this time is because there’s actually a development in this one: he says he’s not going to use it until he has two, so he can get a treat for both his friends.
 Sure Roxas.
 If this is how you want to dedicate part of your limited plot allowance, that’s fine by me.

 Since I’m already complaining, I’d like to take this opportunity to note that it was getting harder and harder to complete the game’s Challenges at this point in my Retrospective playthrough, since Roxas lacks upgraded mobility skills.
 As a consequence, I kept recklessly powering through story missions in hopes that the mobility upgrades will finally show.
 It’s a little hard to try to fully invest yourself in the present when you know better things are coming in the future.
 I suppose that’s a natural downside of Metroid-style gameplay, but I feel like Days is aggravating it by giving me time trials that I might have been able to clear, but would rather put off just because I know Roxas will be faster later in the game?
 This is the exact reason why Haste panels are exclusive to Challenge rewards, and I admit that was a good idea and countermeasure, but that doesn’t change the fact that there are more Air Slide upgrades in the future that would be just as helpful!